kgisl/pythonFDP/notes/cs3003-unit4.md

 **modifier** A function which changes its arguments inside the function body.
 Only mutable types can be changed by modifiers.

 **mutable data type** A data type in which the elements can be modified.
 All mutable types are compound types.
 Lists are mutable data types; strings are not.
+ -	mutability - > ability to mutated, to be changed, to be modified
+ - immutability -> cannot be changed

 **nested list** A list that is an element of another list.